ebikatsudon/VTubeStudio/Workshop.md

 * Do not share content that you are not allowed to share.
 Only share things you either made yourself or things that the creator explicitly allowed you to share.
 * Do not share copyrighted content.
+* Do not re-share any content you've downloaded from the Workshop.
 * Do not use misleading content preview icons.
 Icons should not misrepresent the actual content.
 * Do not share any sexual content or content containing explicit nudity.
 If it can't be shown on Twitch, do not upload it to the Workshop.